Adversarial machine learning: Examples

 Adversarial patterns on glasses or clothing designed to deceive facial-recognition systems or license-plate readers, have led to a niche industry of "stealth streetwear".

 An adversarial attack on a neural network can allow an attacker to inject algorithms into the target system.
 Researchers can also create adversarial audio inputs to disguise commands to intelligent assistants in benign-seeming audio; a parallel literature explores human perception of such stimuli.

 Clustering algorithms are used in security applications.
 Malware and computer virus analysis aims to identify malware families, and to generate specific detection signatures.

 In the context of malware detection, researchers have proposed methods for adversarial malware generation that automatically craft binaries to evade learning-based detectors while preserving malicious functionality.
 Optimization-based attacks such as GAMMA use genetic algorithms to inject benign content (for example, padding or new PE sections) into Windows executables, framing evasion as a constrained optimization problem that balances misclassification success with the size of the injected payload and showing transferability to commercial antivirus products.
 Complementary work uses generative adversarial networks (GANs) to learn feature-space perturbations that cause malware to be classified as benign; Mal-LSGAN, for instance, replaces the standard GAN loss with a least-squares objective and modified activation functions to improve training stability and produce adversarial malware examples that substantially reduce true positive rates across multiple detectors.

+Emerging adversarial attacks are also highly effective in human-action recognition systems, which are employed widely for real-world applications such as surveillance, autonomous vehicles, and in-house monitoring.
+In these attacks, attackers introduce noise into the representation of the human features to fool the recognition systems.
+These attacks do not necessary require the access of the recognition systems themselves, and they can be inperceptible by the human users of such systems, thereby casting a significant security risk.